Reporting year 2023

 Parents were asked what changes to local childcare provision, if any, would be most helpful for making it better suited to their needs.

-Families containing children aged 0 to 4 years only were much more likely to want to see changes to childcare provision than parents in families containing children aged 5 to 14 years only (Accompanying Table 5.20).
-Two fifths (40%) of parents in families with children aged 5 to 14 years only said that no changes were needed to make childcare better suited to their needs, compared to 25% among families with children aged 0 to 4 years only.
+• Families that only had children aged 0 to 4 were more likely to want to see changes to childcare provision than parents in families that only had children aged 5 to 14.
+Just under two fifths (37%) of parents of children aged 5 to 14 only said that no changes were needed to make childcare better suited to their needs, compared to 28% among parents of children aged 0 to 4 only.

 Receipt of the entitlement to government funded childcare or early education